Click each of the 3 tabs below to read the FAQs.

 When is the recertification fee due?

-The recertification application and fee are due August 1st of the year you are due to recertify.
+The recertification application and fee are due in the beginning of August of the year you are due to recertify.
 However, you can submit your application beginning in January of your recertification year.
 If you wish to test during the Spring testing window, you must submit your application by the Spring application deadline (see Dates, Deadlines, and Fees for more information).

 Candidates wishing to recertify via continuing education have until December 31st of their recertification year to complete their CE requirements; however, they must submit their application by August 1st, by selecting the “Honor CE” recertification route.